nova-master/nova-master/README.md

 - 🔭 As an "electronics engineer", my area of expertise and passion lies in Reverse Engineering,
-      which has led me to become a proficient Embedded Device Developer.
+      which has led me to become a proficient `Embedded Device Developer`.

 - 🌱 I’m currently learning ...